-For the purposes of LCA registration, a sub-contractor is a company or an individual who carries out unsupervised work, specifically associated with the control of legionella, on behalf of a Service Provider.
-In the case of companies or self-employed individuals the test as to whether the company or individual carrying out the work should be declared as a sub-contractor or not is whether the methodology employed is their own or set by the 'principal' Service Provider.
-For example, a self-employed risk assessor using the 'principal' Service Provider's methodology, trained by the 'principal' Service Provider and whose work is reviewed by the 'principal' Service Provider, is not a sub-contractor, whereas one who has been independently trained and who uses methodology not devised by the 'principal' Service Provider is a sub-contractor.
+For the purposes of LCA registration, a sub-contractor is a company or an individual who carries out unsupervised work, specifically associated with the control of legionella, on behalf of a service provider.
+In the case of companies or self-employed individuals the test as to whether the company or individual carrying out the work should be declared as a sub-contractor or not is whether the methodology employed is their own or set by the 'principal' service provider.
+For example, a self-employed risk assessor using the 'principal' service provider's methodology, trained by the 'principal' service provider, is not a sub-contractor, whereas one who has been independently trained and who uses methodology not devised by the 'principal' service provider is a sub-contractor.
 Note: Section 8 of the LCA Conditions of Compliance requires that the principal LCA member implements additional controls and audits on a sub-contractor whether or not that sub-contractor is registered under the LCA.